 Firehouse Cleaning Tasks

-If you want to do any organizing and cleaning of closets, cabinets and storage areas, now would be a good time.
+If you want to do any organizing and cleaning of closets, cabinets, and storage areas in your firehouse, now would be a good time to also get that done.
 You can make a mess and sweep it up later when you tackle the floors.

-From here, we always recommend starting with wet cleaning first and moving in a direction toward polishing, while leaving the floors for last.
-For example, cleaning the showers, sinks, countertops, and toilets before moving on to polishing windows and mirrors.
+From here, we always recommend starting with wet cleaning of all areas in your firehouse first, then moving on to polishing, while leaving the floors for last.
+For example, cleaning the showers, sinks, countertops, and toilets in your firehouse before moving on to polishing windows and mirrors.
 From there, you can wrap up by dusting light fixtures, flat surfaces, and banisters.

 After these areas are cleaned and polished, you can focus on the floors.
-There might be a variety of flooring surfaces in your firehouse.
-From vinyl flooring to carpet to concrete.
+There might be a variety of flooring surfaces in your firehouse…from vinyl flooring to carpet to concrete.
 Take into account the cleaning process for each.
 You can vacuum both the vinyl flooring and the carpet.
 Remember to mop the vinyl well in order to sanitize these areas thoroughly.
 With the concrete, you will want to sweep them well.
-You might even need to scrape up some of the dirty weather gunk.
 After a good sweeping, consider hosing down concrete floors to eliminate any remaining dirt.

 Cleaning Firehouse Equipment and Supplies